Massachusetts Irrigation Program

 5:00 pm - Midnight

-For Dover (Dover/Springdale Farm Systems) and Ponds of Plymouth Customers
+For Dover (Dover/Springdale Farm Systems) Customers

 (Effective May 1 through September 30, unless drought is declared)